unparalleled-js/docs-1/connectors/bigquery.md

 </table>

 ## Rate limits on BigQuery
-We highly recommend using batch actions to insert multiple rows as a time.
+We highly recommend using batch actions to insert multiple rows at a time.
 [BigQuery's rate limits](https://cloud.google.com/bigquery/quotas#standard_tables) on Standard tables indicates that operations on tables that append, overwrite or insert data in tables can only be performed 1000 times a day.
 This may be easily exceeded if rows are added one by one.

 ## Working with the BigQuery connector
 After establishing a connection with the BigQuery connector, most actions will require some additional parameter inputs.